Thursday, January 29, 2009

 To be the leader that your team deserves, think about your actions and how they affect people.
 Focus on being self-aware and not self-centered.
 Extinguish your ego before it burns someone (or it will eventually burn you).

-For tips on how to become a more self-aware leader, tune into my next blog.
 Thanks for taking the time to read this; your comments and thoughts are always welcome.

 Sunday, December 21, 2008